 - Chiropractic care

 This means that you can only receive in-network coverage for the services above through Anthem Preferred.
 Also, any covered services you receive outside of California and the U.S. will be provided under Anthem Preferred.
-Read the 2017 UC Care Benefit Booklet to learn more.
+Read the 2022 Benefits Booklet to learn more.

 Providers in Anthem Preferred include: